Eid in KP based on lies: Fawad

 The federal minister maintained that the decision caused humiliation and gave a perception that lies are supervised by the state itself.
 He affirmed that it was not possible to sight the moon on Monday.

 Even Luqman al-Hakeem had no cure for ignorance.
-The issue of moon sighting will also be resolved eventually as the innovations of printing press, railways and loudspeaker were accepted after years.
-“We should analyse how far we have been left behind from those countries which got freedom with us.”
+The issue of moon sighting will also be resolved eventually as the innovations of printing press, railways and loud speaker were accepted after years.
+“We should analyse how far we have left behind from those countries which got freedom with us.”

 “Societies develop under the leadership of contemporary minds and hopefully the literate class will not remain silent over the matter.
 We have to reject backward mindset and wisdom and knowledge will eventually prevail in Pakistan,” he said.